Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-Tiles without fluorophore or quencher modifications were ordered unpurified (desalted) and normalized to 400~\muM in TE buffer (Integrated DNA Technologies).
-Strands with fluorophore or quencher modifications were ordered HPLC-purified and normalized to 100~\muM.
 Individual tiles were mixed, in the concentration patterns used for experiments, using an Echo 525 acoustic liquid handler (Beckman Coulter).
 Samples used TEMg buffer (TE buffer with 12.5~mM~MgCl$_2$) in a total volume of $\sim$ 20~\muL.
 Flag experiments used a 50~nM base concentration of unenhanced tiles, and an 880~nM concentration of enhanced concentration tiles, while pattern recognition experiments employed tiles with nominal concentrations between 16.67~nM to 450~nM, which were then quantized into ten discrete values to simplify mixing and conserve material (see \sipatmix).
-Fluorophore and quencher-modified tile locations always had tiles mixed at the lowest concentration used in the experiment.
-Given that unpurified synthetic oligonucleotides typically have less than 40\% to 60\% of the molecules being full length, it is remarkable (though consistent with Woods and Doty et al\autocite{woods_doty_diverse_2019}) that this did not prevent successful pattern recognition by nucleation.

-For flag experiments, and pattern recognition of trained images, four samples were prepared per concentration pattern: one sample for each shape with all four fluorophore labels on only that shape, to monitor growth of multiple regions on each shape, and an additional sample with one fluorophore on each shape: ROX, ATTO550 (`five'), and ATTO647N (`six') on H, A, and M respectively.
-For pattern recognition of test images, for experiment size reasons, only the lattermost sample was prepared.\setbox0\vbox{\autocite{xgrow}\autocite{schulman_programmable_2009}}
+For each concentration pattern in the flag experiments and pattern recognition of trained images, four samples were prepared, each with the same concentrations pattern of tiles, but with tiles in different locations replaced by their fluorophore/quencher-modified alternates: one sample for each shape with tiles for all four fluorophore labels on only that shape, to monitor growth of multiple regions on each shape, and an additional sample with one fluorophore on each shape: ROX, ATTO550 (`five'), and ATTO647N (`six') on H, A, and M structures respectively.
+To reduce the total number of samples, only the lattermost sample type was prepared for pattern recognition of test images.
+Fluorophore and quencher-modified tile locations always had tiles mixed at the lowest concentration used in the experiment. \setbox0\vbox{\autocite{xgrow}\autocite{schulman_programmable_2009}}